 How much must I earn to qualify for a DBS Woman’s World Card?

-The DBS Woman’s World Card supposedly has an S$80,000 annual income requirement, but don’t let that put you off applying- as I’ve laid out before, any income requirement above the MAS-mandated minimum of S$30,000 is purely arbitrary.
+The DBS Woman’s World Card has an S$80,000 annual income requirement, but don’t let that put you off applying- as I’ve laid out before, any income requirement above the MAS-mandated minimum of S$30,000 is purely arbitrary.

 The fact of the matter is, plenty of people who earn S$30,000 per year get approved for a DBS Woman’s World Card with no drama whatsoever.
 It helps if you already hold an existing DBS credit card.
-Click through this link, and select the DBS Woman’s World Card.
+Click through this link, then select the DBS Woman’s World Card.

 Select “Yes” when asked if you already have a DBS card, and login to your ibanking.
 You should then receive an instant decision, and from the data points I’ve seen so far, earning less than S$80,000 has never been an issue.